johnrraymond/greatlibraryserver/readme.md

 ## Set up the site user and directories

-john is like the effective nobody for the site.
 Add/verify /mnt/* exists and has plenty of space
 ```
 df -h
 ```